 To find what will fulfill us takes introspection and attentiveness to what our dispositions and reactions are in the here-and-now.

 Mike thinks most people find their “passion” by asking these kinds of questions: What do I want?
 What will make me happy?
 What would I love to do?

 And in one sense, he’s exactly right: seeking your passion by asking these questions will probably mislead you.
 But there are better questions to ask: What makes me happy now?
 What do I love to do right now?
 Where do I find my life filling up with energy?
 What makes me feel creative?

 Answering these questions requires an inward journey and time.
 They can’t be answered in a ten-minute reflective stop at a coffee shop.
-We need to pay attention to our inner lives over the course of days, weeks, months to A) learn to listen to our own experience in the (say it with us) here-and-now; and B) discover patterns about how we react in certain situations over time.
+We need to pay attention to our inner lives over the course of days, weeks, months to A) learn to listen to our own experience in the (say it with me) here-and-now; and B) discover patterns about how we react in certain situations over time.

 Maybe you are studying medicine, but find that giving time to an artistic outlet makes you feel good, so it’s something you’ve been tinkering with since grade school.
 Maybe your current job is in accountancy, but you light up when you get to teach a coworker new skills.
 Maybe you work with your hands, but find that you lose track of time when you watch documentaries and learn more about how the world works.
 Any of these experiences might lead to a true “passion” that could be worth a departure from a current state to follow.

 Put in these terms, we don’t try to figure out our passion, as Mike suggests — we uncover it.
 We discover it by paying attention to our own lives.